flutter/website/src/docs/development/tools/devtools/memory.md

 <dd>The memory overview chart is live and displaying the
     current time and the latest memory data received.</dd>
 <dt markdown="1">**Clear**</dt>
-<dd>All collected data plotted in charts and event timeline are deleted and all snapshots, analyses and allocation monitoring is deleted too.</dd>
+<dd>Clear all collected data from the memory profiler.</dd>
-<dt markdown="1">**Display dropdown**</dt>
+<dt markdown="1">**Display**</dt>
-<dd>All memory data collected (timeseries).
-    The left-most or first time/data (memory information) when the application was launched.
-The right-most or last time/data is the continual memory information received (live) until the application is stopped.
-The timeline is scaled by the selected "Display" dropdown e.g.,
+<dd>The duration of the x-axis.
+For example, if this dropdown is set to "Display 5 minutes", memory data from the last 5 minutes will be displayed.
 <dt markdown="1">- Display 1 Minute</dt>
 <dt markdown="1">- Display 5 Minutes</dt>
 <dt markdown="1">- Display 10 Minutes</dt>
 <dt markdown="1">- Display All Minutes (slider disabled)</</dt>
 </dd>
 <dt markdown="1">**Source**</dt>
-<dd>Source can be either "Live Feed" current connected running Flutter application or offline "Export" file.</dd>
+<dd>Source can be either "Live Feed", which pulls data from the connected Flutter app, or one of the available offline data files, which are created by clicking "Export".</dd>
 <dt markdown="1">**Android Memory**</dt>
 <dd>Displays or hides the Android Memory Chart.</dd>
 <dt markdown="1">**GC**</dt>
-<dd>Initiates a garbage collection - compaction of the heap</dd>
+<dd>Initiates a garbage collection - compaction of the heap.</dd>
 <dt markdown="1">**Export**</dt>
 <dd>Saves collected data for Event Timeline, Memory Overview Chart and Android Overview Chart.
-Files saved are displayed under the Source drop-down.
+Files saved are displayed under the Source dropdown.
 Selecting a file will load the offline data.</dd>
 </dl>

 ## Memory Actions

-Below the memory charts (Event Timeline, Memory Overview and Android Overview charts) are actions to collect information about memory e.g., Snapshots, Table Tree view, Treemap view, Groupings, or Monitor Allocations, Searching and Filtering.
+Below the memory charts (Event Timeline, Memory Overview and Android Overview charts) are actions to collect information about memory usage.

 ![Screenshot of a memory actions]({% asset tools/devtools/memory_actions.png @path %}){:width="100%"}

 <dl markdown="1">
 <dt markdown="1">**Snapshot**</dt>
-<dd markdown="1">Display a table of all current active
-    memory objects.
+<dt markdown="1">**Table**</dt>
+<dd markdown="1">If Treemap switch is off the snapshot displays all currently active memory objects in a table.
 Clicking the Snapshot button makes a request to the Dart VM to collect the current state of memory.
-A snapshot displays a table of current memory objects.
-The memory objects can be sorted by class name, size, allocated instances, and so on.(see [Snapshot classes](#snapshot-classes)).
+The memory objects can be sorted by attributes such as class name, size, allocated instances (see [Snapshot classes](#snapshot-classes)).
 <dt markdown="1">**Treemap**</dt>
-<dd markdown="1">Display all collected snapshots, analysis and monitor in a Table Tree view (most-detailed) default (see [Snapshot classes](#snapshot-classes)).
-If Treemap is switched on then the last snapshot, high-level data, is disabled as a tree map.
+<dd markdown="1">If the Treemap switch is on the snapshot displays currently active memory objects, the last snapshot, memory in a high-level view as a tree map.
 (TBD details).</dd>
 <dt markdown="1">**Group By**</dt>
-<dd markdown="1">Dropdown to select how trees are ordered for display by instance or by class name.</dd>
+<dd markdown="1">Dropdown to select how data is grouped, which can either be by instance or by class name.</dd>
 <dt markdown="1">**Collapse All**</dt>
-<dd markdown="1">Collapse all nodes in the Table Tree view.</dd>
+<dd markdown="1">Collapse all nodes in the table.</dd>
 <dt markdown="1">**Expand All**</dt>
-<dd markdown="1">Expand all nodes in the Table Tree view.</dd>
+<dd markdown="1">Expand all nodes in the table.</dd>
 <dt markdown="1">**Monitor Allocations**</dt>
-<dd markdown="1">User clicked on Monitor Allocations.
-To record the number of instances and size of all instances in bytes.
-The accumulators (Delta column) can be used to track memory allocated since last reset.</dd>
+<dd markdown="1">Records the number of instances and size of all instances in bytes.
+Clicking on "Monitor" button will populate another table with instance allocation data.
+For each instance in the allocation table, the "Delta" column reflects the number of memory allocation since the last reset.</dd>
 <dt markdown="1">**Reset Accumulators**</dt>
-<dd>User clicked Reset button.
-Zeros the accumulators (Delta column).
-When next Monitor Allocations is pressed the count/ of new instances and size of new instnaces since the last reset.</dd>
+<dd>Resets the accumulator counts (Delta columns) for each instance in the allocation table.
+The next time the "Monitor" button is pressed, the "Delta" columns displays the populate with the new instances and sizes since the last reset.</dd>
 <dt markdown="1">**Search**</dt>
 <dd>The search field is enabled when a snapshot exists.
 The current selected snapshot, or last snapshot, class name will be searched (auto-completed).
 Typing, or selecting a name from the dropdown, will navigate to that class name in the snapshot.</dd>
 <dt markdown="1">**Filter**</dt>